BOLD Blueprint for Women in Advancement:

 Shanna A. Hocking

-Shanna A. Hocking is a nationally-recognized thought leader on higher education fundraising and nonprofit leadership and the founder and CEO of Hocking Leadership.
-A LinkedIn Top Voice, she helps universities and nonprofits raise more money by strengthening leaders, teams, and workplace culture through executive advisory, coaching, and retreats.
+Shanna A. Hocking is a nationally-recognized leader on higher education fundraising and nonprofit leadership, keynote speaker, and author of One Bold Move a Day: Meaningful Actions to Help Women Fulfill Their Leadership and Career Potential (McGraw Hill, 2022).
+As founder and CEO of Hocking Leadership, Shanna helps universities raise more money by strengthening leaders, teams, and workplace culture through executive advisory, coaching, and retreats.

-She spent 20+ years raising six-, seven-, eight-, and nine-figure gifts and leading teams of nearly 50 professionals at prestigious institutions including the Wharton School of the University of Pennsylvania, Children's Hospital of Philadelphia, University of Alabama, and Duke University.
 Her current clients include New York University, Boston University, Lehigh University, and University of Maryland Medicine.

+Previously, she spent 20+ years raising six-, seven-, eight-, and nine-figure gifts and leading high-performing teams of nearly 50 professionals at the Wharton School of the University of Pennsylvania, Children's Hospital of Philadelphia, University of Alabama, and Duke University.

 THIS STUDY WAS CONDUCTED BY